Garden offers now on

 paint-cabinets-prep-room.jpg

-Set up a dedicated workspace for painting doors, drawers and shelves.
-A workbench or a cleared section of the floor works well – just make sure your tools are easy to access.
+• Next, set up a dedicated workspace for painting kitchen cabinet doors, drawers and shelves.
+A sturdy workbench or a cleared, protected section of the floor works really well.
+Just make sure your tools are easy to reach.

 paint-cabinets-remove-doors.jpg

-Don’t try to save time by painting your cabinets in place – it’ll lead to chips and uneven wear.
-Use a screwdriver or drill to remove all doors, drawers and hardware before you begin painting them.
-To stay organised, label each piece with its original location using a simple piece of masking tape with notes, or with numbers to save you from guessing later.
-Store screws and hinges in a labelled container for safekeeping.
+Top tip: To stay organised, label each piece with its original location.
+You can use a simple piece of masking tape with notes or give each door a number to save you from guessing later.
+Store all your screws, handles and hinges in a labelled container for safekeeping.

 painting-cabinets-cleaning.jpg